 The Humanitarian Disaster Institute is a college-wide interdisciplinary research center at Wheaton College dedicated to helping the vulnerable and underserved domestically and internationally, across a wide spectrum of humanitarian challenges.
 The mission of HDI is to equip the church and society to respond effectively to crises, conflicts, and disasters through preparedness, response, and resilience, and thereby reduce the humanitarian impact of domestic and international emergencies.
 Through research, training, education and technical assistance, HDI takes an interdisciplinary and collaborative approach to advancing scientific insights and responses to complex humanitarian problems.

 Please visit the Humanitarian Disaster Institute.

 The Wade Center is home to a collection of materials by and about seven British authors: Owen Barfield, G.K.
 Chesterton, C.S.
 Lewis, George MacDonald, Dorothy L. Sayers, J.R.R.Tolkien, and Charles Williams.
-Dedicated in 1974, the collection at the Marion E. Wade Center has been growing for more than 30 years, and is includes the wardrobe C.S.
+Dedicated in 1974, the collection at the Marion E. Wade Center has been growing for more than 30 years, and includes the wardrobe C.S.
 Lewis played in as a child and the desk of J.R.R.
 Tolkien.
 Serving as a library and museum, scholars from around the world come to Wheaton to study the collections at the Wade Center.

-Please visit the Wade Center.
+Please visit the Marion E. Wade Center.

 Wheaton Center for Early Christian Studies